Walmart's 40 best deals to snag this weekend: TVs, home essentials and more

 Best vacuum sales

-Meet the latest addition to your cleaning brigade: The Dyson V8 Origin+ Cordless Vacuum.
-Don't be fooled by its slim profile: It may look like a 98-pound weakling, but it kicks sand in the face of its competitors.
+Meet your home's new best friend: The Dyson V8 Origin+ Cordless Vacuum.
+Though it may look like a lightweight, given its slim profile, it kicks sand in the face of its competitors.
 It's specially designed for cleaning up after the relentless sheddings, scratchings and, um, soilings of your home's four-legged residents, and it does it by being a ruthless predator.
 Seamless switching from hard flooring to carpet, a self-adjusting cleaner head designed to seal in its powerful suction and a "tangle-free turbine tool" are just some of the weapons in its detritus-destroying arsenal.
 "I really like my Dyson cleaner," revealed one five-star reviewer.
 "It picks up great and is easy to use.
 Use low speed, and the battery lasts through two or more cleanings of our living room, kitchen, utility room, and a big bedroom or more."

 Best TV and home entertainment sales

-Hollywood strikes aside, the TV gods are about to bless us with a ton of new programming this fall.
-How about a TV upgrade?
+Fall means more than just leaf-peeping and pumpkin, erm, everything ... it also brings the new television season!
+How about a TV upgrade to match?
 You won't do better — and at a better price — than this shiny 65-inch set from Vizio.
 Its vibrant 4K picture quality will make it feel like you’re living out each scene in real time.
 It also includes Dolby Vision HDR, which boasts incredible brightness.
 In addition to its crisp and clear display, this comes with the brand’s SmartCast, which streams thousands of movies and shows.
 “Great product.
 I’ve always loved Vizio products, and this one most certainly did not disappoint!
 Amazing picture, works great with the soundbar, and gaming on it is insane!” reported a happy user.

 Onn.
 24-inch Roku TV$88$118Save $30